bluezoo/bluezoo-single-sensor-occupancy-screen/readme.md

 3. Run index.html with a web browser such as Google Chrome.

-4. Realtime occupancy information from your sensor will be displayed within the count guage and historical chart on the page.
+4. Realtime occupancy information from your sensor will be displayed within the count gauge and historical chart on the page.

 5. Explore the BlueFox Fetch API through our documentation listed below.